ericmjl/thesis/thesis.md

 ## Application 2: Viral persistence.

-The bulk of this study was led by Dr. Nichola J. Hill; in particular, sample collection and
+The bulk of this study, including the writing, was led by Dr. Nichola J. Hill; as such, I provide a synopsis of the work rather than the original text.
+Additionally, much effort was dedicated to sample collection in Fairbanks, AK, without which this study would not have been possible.

 - Research question: is reassortment a favoured strategy for viral gene persistence across wintering seasons?
     - Lead author: Nichola Hill (post-doc in lab).